 “The king of the fruits," mango fruit is one of the most popular, nutritionally rich fruits with unique flavor, fragrance, taste, and heath promoting qualities, making it numero-uno among new functional foods, often labeled as “super fruits."

 Mango is one of the delicious seasonal fruits grown in the tropics.
-The tree is believed to be originating in the sub-Himalayan plains of Indian subcontinent.
-Botanically, this exotic fruit belongs within the family of Anacardiaceae, a family that also includes numerous species of tropical-fruiting trees in the flowering plants such as cashew, pistachio,...etc.
+The tree is believed to be originating in the sub-Himalayan plains of the Indian subcontinent.
+Botanically, this exotic fruit belongs to the family of Anacardiaceae, a family that also includes numerous species of tropical fruiting trees in the flowering plants such as cashew, pistachio.

 Scientific name: Mangifera Indica.

-Mango is a tropical tree cultivated in many regions of India, and now its farming has been extented wide across the world in many continents.
-After flowering its fruits generally grow at the end of a long, string like peduncle, with sometimes more than one fruit to a peduncle.
+Mango is a tropical tree cultivated in many regions of India, and now its farming has been extended wide across the world on many continents.
+After flowering, its fruits grow at the end of a long, string-like peduncle, with sometimes more than one fruit to a peduncle.

-Each fruit measures 5 to 15 cms in length and about 4 to 10 cms in width, and has typical “mango” shape, or sometimes oval or round.
-Its weight ranges from 150 gm to around 750 gm.
-Outer skin (pericarp) is smooth and is green in un-ripe mangoes but turns in ripe fruits into golden yellow, crimson red, yellow or orange-red depending upon the cultivar type.
-Fresh mango season lasts from April until August.
+Each fruit measures 5 to 15 cms in length and about 4 to 10 cms in width, and has a typical “mango” shape, or sometimes oval or round.
+Its weight ranges from 150 g to around 750 g.
+Outer skin (pericarp) is smooth and is green in un-ripe mangoes but turns in ripe fruits into golden yellow, crimson red, yellow, or orange-red depending upon the cultivar type.
+The fresh mango season lasts from April until August.